christopherwilches/Autonomous-Trading-System/docs/05_optimizer_logic_mp1_p2.md

-# 05_optimizer_logic_mp1_p2.md
+# Optimizer Logic

 This stage explains how mp1 P2 selects, ranks, and proposes new parameter sets for each algorithm based on historical performance.

 P2 is not a predictive model.
-It does not predict prices or learn a parametric function.
+It does not predict prices or fit a predictive model.

-Instead, it functions as a **history-aware hyperparameter optimizer** that adapts search behavior using stored trial results from previous weekly runs.
+Instead, it adjusts how parameters are proposed based on stored results from prior weekly runs.

 ---

-## Conceptual framing
+## Optimization approach
-P2 has both classical grid search and full Bayesian optimization elements.

-It borrows ideas from:
-- Sequential model-based optimization
-- Multi-objective ranking
-- Exploration vs exploitation control
+P2 combines structured parameter search with adaptive ranking and controlled exploration.

 But it remains intentionally lightweight, interpretable, and fully deterministic.

-The core idea:
-- Past parameter sets that demonstrated **stable, confident performance** define “good regions”
-- Future proposals are biased toward those regions, while preserving diversity and exploration
+Past parameter sets that demonstrated stable, confident performance define regions of interest.
+New proposals are biased toward those regions while preserving diversity and exploration.

 ---

-## What P2 optimizes (and what it does not)
+## What P2 optimizes and what it does not

 P2 optimizes:
 - Parameter stability across multiple days